paolobeta71/nginx-ingress-controller-njs/README.md

 oc apply -f nginx-config.yaml -n project01
 ```
 ### Deploy the specific Ingress Class
-be aware, the Ingress Class name is referenced in the 0.backend-db.yaml file
+be aware, the Ingress Class name is referenced in the 0.backend-db.yaml and 3.nginx-plus-ingress.yaml files
 ```
 oc apply -f ingress-class.yaml -n project01
 ```